vhelin/wla-dx/doc/symbols.rst

 [information]
 *************

-The only fields this section has currently are "version" and then the version number.
+The only fields this section has currently are "version" and then the version number. [information], if present, will always the be present before any other section or data, and its first line will always be the format version.

 [labels]
 ********